Paladin Energy : Cleansing Notice | MarketScreener

 This notice is given by Paladin Energy Limited (ACN 061 681 098) ("Paladin" or "Company") (ASX:PDN) under section 708A(5)(e) of the Corporations Act.

 Paladin refers to its announcement on 13 September 2019 regarding the successful completion of a share placement to raise $30.2 million (before costs).
-Paladin has today issued 224,812,641 fully paid ordinary shares at an issue price of A$0.115 per share in respect of that share placement, with the remaining 38,0000,000 shares expected to be settled on Wednesday 25 September with those shares to be issued on 26 September 2019.
+Paladin has today issued 38,000,000 fully paid ordinary shares at an issue price of A$0.115 per share in respect of that share placement, following the first tranche of 224,812,641 fully paid ordinary shares which were issued on 19 September 2019.

 The Company advises that: